 Clinical Forensic Psychology Emphasis

-Clinical psychologists become involved in forensic situations in a number of ways.
-Most often the term forensic is associated with work involving criminal populations.
-However, the field of forensic psychology also includes a number of clinical services provided to clients who have non-criminal contact with the legal system.
-These include divorce, custody mediation, worker’s compensation evaluations, disability evaluations, child abuse, adoption, and many others.
-The Clinical Forensic Emphasis in Fresno aims to prepare students to work with clients in these diverse situations.
-Click the following to learn more about Alliant’s Clinical Forensic Psychology program.
+The field of clinical forensic psychology includes clinical services provided to clients with criminal and non-criminal contact with the legal system, covering diverse needs related to divorce, custody mediation, worker’s compensation evaluations, disability evaluations, child abuse, and adoption, in addition to work in prisons and jails.
+The Clinical Forensic Emphasis in Fresno aims to prepare students to work with clients in these diverse settings.

-In addition to the primary emphases, the Fresno PhD program is committed to offering a broad array of elective courses reflecting theory, assessment, and intervention across a variety of systems, with a particular emphasis on multicultural and diversity issues to prepare students for professional practice in a pluralistic society.
+In addition to the primary emphases, the Fresno PsyD faculty is committed to offering a broad array of elective courses reflecting theory, assessment, and intervention across a variety of systems, especially across cultural systems.
+The importance of the cultural system is emphasized throughout students’ academic and clinical training.
+This focus on cultural issues ensures students will be prepared for professional practice in a pluralistic society.